ptesser/personal-guidebook/README.md

 # Guidebook

+## Note
+This repository is not yet supported

+Last update: 18 May 2015

 ## Purpouse of repository

 This repository has been created to manage versioning of personal guidebooks written for the study.